Regency novel: Historical semi-fiction

 This includes modern works based in the Regency that do not fall into any of the other categories, and may include historical characters such as the Prince Regent, or other notable historical figures during the Regency era.
 They may even be fiction based on a true story, where true events are expanded into a narrative that contains elements of fiction.
 It may also feature notable historical occurrences during the Regency, such as the slave trade to the Americas and the barbary slave trade of Europeans in northern Africa.
 Many north African slave narratives were written during this time, some of which have been adapted into modern novels set in the Regency, such as author Tahir Shah's Timbuctoo, an historical romance based on the real-life story of Robert Adams and set primarily in Regency England.

 Military fiction

 The Napoleonic Wars were a series of wars that were declared against Napoleon's French Empire by opposing coalitions that ran from 1803 to 1815, coinciding almost exactly with the Regency Era.
 They include the War between Britain and France, which lasted from 1803 to 1814.
 Military fiction set in the Regency generally includes characters from British troops who were involved in this war.
 Well-known authors include Bernard Cornwell, C.S.
 Forester, and Patrick O'Brian.
-More recently, Novik (see above) refights the Napoleonic Wars with dragons for air support.